CanberraGrammar/codecadets-2018/SimpleAI.md

 ## [http://unity.codecadets.com](http://unity.codecadets.com)

 ### The goal : Create a basic AI using scripts

+* Using your previous script, control multiple objects.

 * Using scripts to make objects act on their own.